 Don’t worry, I haven’t totally stopped dating, but so far those dates haven’t inspired me.
 So instead of writing about that, I’ll tell you all about these 10 awesome books set in New York City that inspired some cool tours of the city.
 I read a variety of books, but especially rom-coms, women’s fiction, suspense, YA, and historical fiction.

-I’ll start with You since everyone and their Uncle’s best friend is going bonkers for the show that is now in its second season on Netflix.
+I’ll start with You since everyone and their Uncle’s best friend has gone bonkers for this two season show on Netflix.

 So Joe is just your average guy working in a bookstore when someone of the female variety piques his interest.
 In walks Beck and he’s instantly drawn to her.
 His interest quickly becomes an obsession as he tries desperately to be a part of her life.

 The way Joe rationalizes his every move is so creepy but the thing that makes it most creepy is that you find yourself almost agreeing with his thoughts.
 Joe is funny and kind of endearing that you almost root for him until you want to puke for thinking that way just for a second.